riggerthegeek/steeplejack/getting-started/models-and-collections.md

 All you have to define is the instance of the model that you want to use.

-Notice also how we've against added `.__factory` to the `module.exports` and that we've called this collection 'Products'.
+Notice also how we've again added `.__factory` to the `module.exports` and that we've called this collection 'Products'.
 The other thing you should notice is that the function has a parameter called `Product`.
 This is the dependency injector wiring it all together behind the scenes without a single `require` in sight.
 When we come to run this, you'll see that the `Product` defined in the model file is what's passed through to the `Products` collection.

+> This highlights one of the main advantages of Dependency Injection.
+Because there is no hard link between the
+> model and collection, when we come to unit test it we can stub the model out and get it to do whatever we like.
+This
+> is because the collection is only interested that the model looks like a model, not that it necessarily is a model.
+> This reduces the [coupling](https://en.wikipedia.org/wiki/Coupling_%28computer_programming%29) between the two and
+> increasing what we can do with it.

 <a href="{{ '/getting-started/routing' | prepend: site.baseurl }}" class="prev_button">Routing</a>
 <a href="{{ '/getting-started/running-your-app' | prepend: site.baseurl }}" class="next_button">Running Your App</a>